Women who struggle with ADD or ADHD are at high risk for depression.

 Each time they feel that they don't measure up, these thoughts and feelings are triggered.
 In this day and age women are still responsible for most childrearing, housekeeping, and regardless of their position in a company, secretarial work.

 The expectations are unreasonable.
 In our cultural, an ideal woman has good executive functioning skills.
-She is organized, easily multi-tasked, calm, even-tempered, a great housekeeper, perfect mother, loving partner, beautiful, thin and self-disciplined, and has a successful career.
+She is organized, easily multi-tasks, calm, even-tempered, a great housekeeper, perfect mother, loving partner, beautiful, thin and self-disciplined, and has a successful career.
 How can any woman do all of these things?

 Demands on executive functions can be overwhelming.
 These demands often increase as they move into more mature phases of their lives.
 ADHD women confide in me that they feel like they fall short in most of their significant roles.
 We know that women who have ADHD start to struggle in phases of their life where their executive functioning skills are taxed.
 Most women with ADD will have their first depressive episode in adolescence.
-Other critical developmental periods are likely to struggle in college, after their children's birth and during perimenopause, or during their career when these skills are more challenged.

 A Cycle that Leads to Depression